sc0v0ne/LearnAI/ml/mlflow.md

                               input_example=input_example)
 ```

-After we save the model, the model along with the environment files and the input example will be saved in the path `/model` under the current working directory.
+After we save the model, the model along with the environment files, and the input example will be saved in the path `/model` under the current working directory.

 ### Log the Model as an Artifact